 The four checks should not wait for an audit sample.
 Run them when a supplier is created, when the first invoice arrives, when bank details change, when an invoice is unusually high value, and on a monthly or quarterly supplier-master refresh.

-For a periodic refresh, export the supplier list with organisation number, registered name, address, VAT status held in the master data, last invoice date, and owner.
-Compare the list against Brønnøysund data and flag exceptions: populated deletion dates, changed legal names, changed addresses, and MVA status changes.
-The finance team does not need to review every supplier manually.
-It needs a clean exception list with the invoice or supplier record that caused each concern.
+For a periodic refresh, export organisation number, registered name, address, VAT status, last invoice date, and owner.
+Compare the list against Brønnøysund data and flag exceptions: deletion dates, changed legal names, changed addresses, and MVA status changes.
+The finance team needs a clean exception list, not a manual review of every supplier.

 The quality of the check depends on the invoice data going into it.
-AP needs the supplier legal name, organisation number, MVA suffix, invoice date, VAT amount, total, and source reference in a consistent structure before exceptions can be reviewed efficiently.
-For Norwegian payment workflows, extracting KID payment references from Norwegian invoices is a separate control, but it belongs in the same extracted dataset when AP is preparing invoices for payment.
+AP needs supplier legal name, organisation number, MVA suffix, invoice date, VAT amount, total, payment reference, and source reference in a consistent structure; extracting KID payment references from Norwegian invoices is a separate control, but it belongs in the same payment dataset.
+Invoice Data Extraction fits at that field-capture stage: users can upload mixed invoice batches, prompt for the supplier fields, then download Excel, CSV, or JSON for register checks through invoice data extraction for supplier-verification workflows.

 What AP should do when a check fails